LCP MAX – New Summer EDC From Ruger

 Ruger delivered this on very short notice.
 Thanks to my FFL hooking me up from his own stash, I was able to secure enough ammo for a quick review.
 But I only had time to take it out twice and run a few hundred rounds of mixed ball ammo through it.
 That included Blazer, Magtech, S&B, and even a box of Wolf steel.
 Not a single hiccup, which is always nice in a carry gun.
 At seven yards, my first five-shot group wasn’t anything to talk about.
 Second group was low and left.
 Things started to tighten up by the third group, moving closer to center mass.
 Switching ammo didn’t change the group size much, I think any improvement was due to increasing comfort with this tiny pocket pistol.
 Overall, best groups of around 2-3″ were achieved with some practice.

 A lot of what I read about the LCP II was that it could be a bit snappy.
 The LCP MAX actually imparts less felt recoil than the LCP II, thanks to that redesigned barrel cam.
 I don’t need to understand exactly how the design works, only that it does.
 Which is why my groups remained decent sized.
-Being off a bit had more to do with the rear site.
+Being off a bit had more to do with the rear sight.
 That big notch makes acquisition easy, but it wasn’t helping my group size at first.
 After a couple boxes, I really like this sight setup.
 I’ve been spoiled by some precision handguns, yet the LCP MAX is certainly capable of critical shot placement with practice.

 It should also be noted that my wife, after multiple hand and wrist surgeries, sometimes struggles with her grip.
 Yet she was able to easily rack the slide.
 That’s a hugely important feature in a small firearm.
 I’ve had her try other compact pistols, and they were just too stiff for her to work reliably.
 So that’s a win.